-But when someone comes to your website, what type of first impression does it project?
+When someone comes to your website, what type of first impression does it make?
 Is your site welcoming and professional?
 Can visitors quickly find what they are looking for?
 Or does your website turn away prospective customers because it is confusing and doesn’t make your visitor feel as if you understand their needs?

-In order to develop your website so that it helps drive inbound leads, you must first understand your target audience.
+In order to create a website that drives inbound leads, you must first understand your target audience.
 Put yourself in your target audience’s shoes and thoroughly understand:

 - Why they are searching for a solution?